translate/virtaal/docs/using_virtaal.rst

 Copy a placeable to the target
 ------------------------------

-:doc:`placeables` are special parts of the text that can be automatically highlighted and easily inserted into the translation.
+:doc:`Placeables <placeables>` are special parts of the text that can be automatically highlighted and easily inserted into the translation.
 You will see that certain parts of the source text will be highlighted.
 To select which placeable to insert, press <Alt+Right> to move the highlighting to the correct placeable.
+You can insert the currently highlighted placeable by pressing
-You can insert the currently highlighted placeable by pressing <Alt+Down>.
+<Alt+Down>.
+After you have inserted a placeable, the next placeable will be
-After you have inserted a placeable, the next placeable will be highlighted.
+highlighted.

 .. _using_virtaal#copy_a_term_to_the_target: